 Apart from beauty, African hair was part of someone’s identity.
 From your hair, people could tell which tribe you came from, your social status (royal, soldier, or peasant), religion, class, and even fertility.
 Africans had a hairstyle for just about any occasion.

 An example of a native hair care product is Chebe powder.
 This unique product boosts hair growth.
-Evidence is seen in the Basara women of Chad with their abnormally long hair.
+Evidence is seen in the Basara women of Chad with their beautiful long hair.
 Its ingredients include Lavender cotton, Cherry kernels, Mastic Gum, Clove, and perfumes.
 Africans even believed their hair helped them to communicate with their gods.
-Africans were proud of their naturally hair until the Transatlantic slave trade hit hard between the 16th and 20th centuries.
+Africans were proud of their natural hair until the Transatlantic slave trade hit hard between the 16th and 20th centuries.

 The Transatlantic slave trade saw the forceful migration of millions of Africans into America where they labored as slaves.

-Fortunately, the Slave trade was abolished in the US in 1865.
-African-Americans were now free to lead their lives.
+Fortunately, the slave trade was abolished in the US in 1865.
+African Americans were now free to lead their lives.

 However, an end to the slave trade did not stop racism.

-African-Americans were made to feel bad and inferior because of their skin color and hair.
-Slowly, it worked and many African-Americans saw the white man’s hair to be better and more refined.
+African Americans were made to feel bad and inferior because of their skin color and hair.
+Slowly, it worked and many African Americans saw the white man’s hair to be better and more refined.
 They now started looking for hair care routines and products that would straighten their hair.